-Based on the numerous science reviews and the incorporation of their guidance over time Council staff recommends that the Fish and Wildlife Committee approve the Snake River Basin Steelhead Kelt Reconditioning Facility Master Plan to proceed with Step 2/3 activities.
+Based on the numerous science reviews and the incorporation of their guidance over time Fish and Wildlife Committee recommends that the Council approve the Snake River Basin Steelhead Kelt Reconditioning Facility Master Plan to proceed with Step 2/3 activities.
 This recommendation is subject to the requirement that the CRITFC and NPT addresses the four issues raised by the ISRP as part of the next review.